Last Updated on September 7, 2023

 At the time of writing, The Garden at 120 does not require tickets, you can simply just turn up, making it a great alternative to Sky Garden if you’re visiting spontaneously!

 The Garden at 120 has a ‘live’ capacity tracker so you are able to see how busy it is.
 On a Sunday morning, there was no one in line when it opened at 10am and while we were up there, there were only 3 other people!

 The Garden at 120 is located on the 15th floor and is completely open air.
-Opening in 2019 there’ll be a D&D Restaurant on the 14th floor which is said to become one of the biggest rooftop restaurants in London!
+14 Hills on the 14th floor is said to be one of the biggest rooftop restaurants in London!

 The rooftop is surrounded by glass panels, giving you 360 degree unobstructed views across the London skyline.

 You’ll be able to see landmarks such as:

 - The River Thames

 There aren’t public toilets on the same floor as The Garden at 120.
 You’ll need to go down onto the 14th floor where the restaurant is.